luiswirth/bsc-thesis/src/introduction.typ

 this operator, which will guide our implementation.
 For both these problems we rely on a mixed weak formulation of Hodge-Laplacian.

-For the treatment of arbitrary topologies, a big theme is simplicial homology of the mesh and the isomorphic de Rham cohomology of differential forms.
+For the treatment of arbitrary topologies, a big theme is homology and cohomology.

-== Rust in scientific computing
+Homology theory is topological disciple concerned with the couting of holes of a topological space, in our case the simplicial complex which approximates our PDE domain.
+The simplicial homology of our mesh is isomorphic to the de Rham cohomology of the space of differential forms.
+It makes statement about the existance of differential forms on our domain and therefore has influence on the existance and uniqueness of our PDE problem.
+The ability of FEEC to treat arbitrary topologies is thanks to homology theory.
+In the concrete case of the Hodge-Laplace operator we are dealing with Hodge theory.
+We will not explain homology in detail in this thesis, since in the implementation it has only a very small part.

+*Rust*\
-The implementation of the FEM library will be done in the Rust programming language.
+The implementation of our FEM library will be done in the Rust programming language.
 Rust was chosen for its strong guarantees in memory safety, performance, and modern language features, making it ideal for high-performance computing tasks like finite elements.
 The Rust ownership model, borrow checker, and type system